matt-dray/ActionSquirrel/README.md

 Initiate by assigning `ActionSquirrel$new()` to a name.
 This clears the console and generates a forest that contains Action Squirrel.
-And a delicious nut!
+And a delicious nut.
 And a scary owl!

 ``` r
 x <- ActionSquirrel$new()